powsybl/powsybl-metrix/docs/index.md

     run-script                               run script (only groovy is supported)
 ```

-*Note: If you already have another version of itools installed (for example if you use powsybl-dependency),
+*Note: If you already have another version of itools installed (for example if you use powsybl-distribution),
 you may want to have another configuration to use a specific command so that you can
 use both independently:*